 Moses and Monotheism

 A couple years ago I read Sigmund Freud's Moses and Monotheism, and I think it's an important and neglected book.
-As far as I know, Jordan Peterson has never brought it up, it seems to be off bounds.
+As far as I know, with all his babbling Jordan Peterson has never brought it up, it seems to be off bounds.
 His new program on Exodus, with all those "scholars" - we well see if Freud comes in.
 Basically Freud's book says the patriarchs are probably mythological, but there really was an Exodus from Egypt, after Akhenaten's failed imposition of monotheism.
 For example, circumcision comes from Egypt, that's certain.
 Freud talks about the Moses story in the context of the heroic archetype, which had previously been explored by one of his former students, Otto Rank.

 This scenario would account for the abstract intelligence of the Jews, if they had enough rational faculties to up and leave their home over the issue of monotheism.
 It would also account for the ferocity in the Torah, if monotheism was a serious enterprise undertaken by God, and had failed after twenty years in Egypt (as did happen), maybe he said Damn the torpedoes.
 Here is a PDF of the book, it's not a long read and it's fascinating.